Mircea Vulcănescu: Biography

-Nicolae Mărgineanu, a teacher at the King Ferdinand I University of Cluj and a post-mortem member of the Romanian Academy, claimed that the accusations that were brought against Vulcănescu were false and that he was a victim of the Communist regime, as part of a larger scheme of the authorities whose aim was to slowly kill off Romanian intellectuals, especially those who opposed the regime.
+Nicolae Mărgineanu, an academic at the King Ferdinand I University of Cluj and a post-mortem member of the Romanian Academy, claimed that the accusations that were brought against Vulcănescu were false and that he was a victim of the Communist regime, as part of a larger scheme of the authorities whose aim was to slowly kill off Romanian intellectuals, especially those who opposed the regime.
 The political character of his conviction was confirmed by the Bucharest Tribunal in 2017.

 From his arrest to his conviction, Vulcănescu was held at the prisons in Văcărești and Jilava, where he was subjected to torture.
 After his conviction, he was sent to the notorious Aiud Prison, where he was held in isolation at the "Zarca".
+In December 1951, together with Mărgineanu (who was also detained at Aiud), he planned a mass escape of the prisoners, so that, once they were free, they would contact the anti-communist resistance in the mountains.
+However, not all the detainees agreed, and in the end only three of them (aviators Tudor Greceanu and Gheorghe Spulbatu, and journalist Valeriu Șirianu) managed to escape.
 Suffering from tuberculosis and denied medical care, he died on October 28, 1952.
 His last words are said to have been: "Do not avenge us, but do not forget us!".